Father of Palestinian toddler killed in arson attack dies of wounds

 It also said it would start detaining citizens suspected of political violence against Palestinians without a trial, another practice previously used only on Palestinian suspects.

-The United Nations Special Coordinator for the Middle East Peace Process, Nickolay Mladenov, called for the attackers to be brought swiftly to justice.
+"When I visited the family at the hospital last week, I promised we would use all the tools at our disposal to catch the murderers and bring them to justice, and that is what we are doing," he said.
+"We will not accept terror from any side."

+The United Nations repeated its call for swift action against the attackers.

-"Political, community and religious leaders on all sides should work together and not allow extremists to escalate the situation and take control of the political agenda," he said in a statement.
+"Political, community and religious leaders on all sides should work together and not allow extremists to escalate the situation and take control of the political agenda," said Nickolay Mladenov, the U.N. special coordinator for the Middle East peace process.